Lilywhite06/midi2c/README.md

 } AudioNote_t;
 ```

-Simply paste the generated array into your project's ```main.c``` and use your audio driver to play it.
+Simply paste the generated array into your project's `main.c` and use your audio driver to play it.

+song.mid & song.txt is an example.